On the Total Curvature and Betti Numbers of Complex Projective Manifolds: Complex Projective Manifolds with Minimal Total Curvature

 \end{remark}

 We note that the spherical pre-images $\widetilde{M}$ in the proofs of Parts A and B of Theorem \ref{cpcl} are minimal submanifolds of $S^{2N+1}$.
 In light of the results above and in Theorem \ref{spherecl}.C, $\widetilde{M}$ is a totally geodesic submanifold of $S^{2N+1}$ precisely if $M$ is a linear subspace of $\C P^{N}$, in which case $\mathcal{T}(\widetilde{M}) = 2$.
 Otherwise, $\widetilde{M}$ has total absolute curvature at least $4$.
 In \cite{Si}, Simons proved that all $n$-dimensional closed minimal subvarieties of the round sphere $S^{N}$ have index at least $N-n$, and nullity at least $(n+1)(N-n)$, with equality only for totally geodesic round subspheres.
-It would be interesting to know if the apparent similarity between these statements indicates a connection between these results, or the existence of other results of this type. \\
+It would be interesting to know if the apparent similarity between these conclusions - that totally geodesic sub-spheres are isolated within families of minimal submanifolds of the sphere - indicates a stronger connection between these results, or the existence of other results of this type. \\

 We also note that for many $m \geq 2$, it is known that complex projective space is not the only $m$-dimensional compact complex manifold whose real cohomology ring is isomorphic to $\R[\alpha] / [\alpha]^{m+1}$, with $[\alpha]$ a cohomology class in $H^{2}(M;\R)$.
 Compact complex manifolds which have the same real Betti numbers as $\C P^{m}$ are known as {\em fake projective spaces}.
 In complex dimension $2$, there are known to be fifty fake projective planes, up to homeomorphism, and one hundred up to biholomorphism.
 These were classified by work of Prasad and Yeung and Cartwright and Steger in \cite{PY} and \cite{CS}, and all of them can be realized as smooth algebraic surfaces.
-Part B of Theorem \ref{cpcl} implies that the total absolute curvature of these spaces, when realized as complex projective manifolds, is at least twice that of complex projective space. \\
+Part B of Theorem \ref{cpcl} implies that the total absolute curvature of these spaces, when realized as complex projective manifolds, is at least twice that of complex projective space.